-These curriculums take into account pupils’ learning needs and stages of development; pupils may therefore move from one level to the next at any point in their school career.
+These Curriculums take into account pupils’ learning needs and stages of development; pupils may therefore move from one level to the next at any point in their school career.
 Our curriculum is based on two factors: communication and cognition.
-These are the fundamental structure underpinning the pre-formal, semi-formal and formal curriculums.
+These are the fundamental structure underpinning the pre-formal, semi-formal and formal curriculum.

-Using the SEND code of Practice, Local and National guidance to inform our curriculum structure, our 3 curriculums enables personalisation and equitable delivery of learning for all children regardless of need.
+Using the SEND code of Practice, Local and National guidance to inform our curriculum structure, our 3 curriculums enable personalisation and equitable delivery of learning for all children regardless of need.

 Social, Moral, Spiritual and Cultural Curriculum and British Values

-At Manor Green Primary, we recognise that social, moral, spiritual and cultural development is central to the education of all pupils and permeates the whole curriculum and ethos of the school.
-It is reflected in the behaviours of individuals and in their interactions and also in the provision of teaching, resources and learning environments.
+At Manor Green Primary, we recognise that social, moral, spiritual and cultural development is central to the education of all pupils and permeates through the whole curriculum and ethos of the school.
+It is reflected in the behaviours and interactions of individuals and also throughout the provision of teaching, resources and learning environments.

-We promote ‘British Values’ through our spiritual, moral, social and cultural education which permeates through the school’s curriculum and supports the development of the ‘whole child’.
+We promote ‘British Values’ through our spiritual, moral, social and cultural education and is a fundamental aspect of our school’s curriculum to support the development of the ‘whole child’.

 We recognise that such development is most successful when those values and attitudes are promoted by all the staff and provide a model of behaviour for our pupils.